areon546/free-oracle-minecraft-server/README.md

 ### Setting up the Minecraft Server

 If it is a modded server, make sure to install whatever version of Forge or Fabric of whatnot that is used as the backbone of the server.
+Since we are doing this from the command line, make sure to install these applications to create a server.
+You need to tell it in the command line that you are installing a server.

+If you do install Forge or Fabric, it will likely be a .jar.
+These have a separate way of extracting, separate from how zips work.

 #### Installing links via the internet
 To install a link via the internet, you need to type in the following command into the terminal.